Journal

 The $0.02 Executive Brief: Cost Math for the Skeptical CFO

-Most AI cost objections are about the wrong number.
-The build is what costs money.
-The running cost is so small that the framing changes — once it's deployed, you're trading a few cents per week for a few hours of staff time.
+Most worries about AI cost are about the wrong number.
+Building it costs real money.
+But running it costs almost nothing.
+Once it's set up, you're trading a few cents a week for a few hours of staff time.
 Here's the math.

 Read post